(This post contains affiliate links. Read my full disclosure here.)

 Although I’m Catholic and don’t subscribe to the spiritual aspects of Ayurveda, I appreciate the vast deposit of knowledge about the body, collected over a long period of time.

-I regularly take an Ayurvedic herbal mix for my overall health.
-About 10 years ago, I developed painful nerve inflammation that came on suddenly.
+In the past I’ve taken an Ayurvedic herbal mix for my overall health.
+More than 15 years ago, I developed painful nerve inflammation that came on suddenly.
 It progressed rapidly.
 After a few months I could barely walk.

 Backed against the wall, I overhauled my lifestyle.
 I cleaned up my diet and got rid of my chemical-based household cleaners.
 (Homemade cleaning solutions work just as well.)
 Then I replaced my cosmetics with plant-based alternatives.